suramdivyareddy/profguide/README.md

 *   Foster **constructive feedback for professors**.
 *   Encourage **student engagement**.
 *   Ultimately contribute to enhancing the overall **educational experience** for all stakeholders involved.

-## Research and User Interviews

-The design of ProfGuide was heavily influenced by user research and interviews conducted with four students from diverse academic backgrounds.
-These interviews highlighted the need for verified reviews, course-specific details, and transparency in course information.

 ## Future Enhancements
 The platform will also include mechanisms for ongoing feedback, enabling users to share their thoughts on the effectiveness of the platform itself.